By the 1800s tea had already become the nation's favourite drink, but it started off as an extreme luxury.

 In the 1700s the East India Company made most of its money from the tea trade.
 However despite an insatiable appetite for tea in Britain, China had little demand for British exports.
 Buying tea was tightly controlled and paid for with huge quantities of silver.
 To bypass this the Company encouraged opium production in India so they could raise money through taxation before it was smuggled into China.
 This illegal practice led to two wars with China known as the Opium Wars.

-This chest carried tea from a producer called Gao Mao.
+The tea chest above carried tea from a producer called Gao Mao.
 It contained double-scented caper tea, a black tea from the district of Anxi in the western part of Fujian Province, that was very popular at the time.